courtens/Piklist-Documentation/content/tutorials/users/display-users-radio-checkbox-select-list.md

 ---
 title: Display Users as a Radio, Checkbox or Select list
-description: Using Piklist you can easily display your Users as Radio, Checkboxes or a Select list (dropdowns).
+description: Using Piklist you can display your Users as Radio, Checkboxes or a Select list (dropdowns).
 hidden: true
 ---

 ![Metabox](/images/userguide-users-as-list.jpg)

-Using Piklist you can easily display your Users as Radio, Checkboxes or a Select list (dropdowns).
-This simple tutorial will show you how.
+Using Piklist you can display your Users as Radio, Checkboxes or a Select list (dropdowns).
+This tutorial will show you how.

 {{< show-tutorial-start-folders >}}